MichaelBehr/Vertex-Cover-Optimization/README.md

 # ECE650
 This project involves solving the vertex cover, optimization problem using Python, and C++.
+All descriptions for each assignment are pulled directly from the PDF descriptions in the course.

 ### Main Technology
 * Languages: Python, C++